Chapter 2: The Digital

 Sure, tools like Waifu-2x help with the first problem, but using AI-up scaling to fix the loss of data isn’t ideal.
 For actual bit rot, tools exist to detect bit errors in most formats and you could always use a better file system that does check summing, but both of these require more technical skill than most people have.

 While not exactly related, data accumulation and near-duplication (think having two pictures with one having just a 2px cropped off the top) is a big problem.
-Trying to sort though a mounting of images, text, or audio files can be nearly impossible if put off for too long, making good digital hygiene a must despite the fact that nobody ever tells anybody how to have good digital hygiene in the first place.
+Trying to sort though a mounting of images, text, or audio files can be nearly impossible if put off for too long, making good digital hygiene a must despite the fact that nobody ever tells anybody how to have good digital hygiene in the first place. (don’t ask me!)

 AI tools to tag and identify images and audio help, but those tools are still limited and often only work well on uncompressed data, so no .jpgs or .mp3s for you.
+Plus, a lot of them upload your data to get processed (privacy concerns) or just don’t work on some data (good look tagging all the pictures in your homework folder)

-With all of this combined keeping your files in order, not corrupted, and not having duplicates becomes a growing issue.
+With all of this combined, keeping your files in order, not corrupted, and not having duplicates becomes a growing issue.

 Storage Hardware and File systems suck. #